neilhewitt/NanoMessenger/README.md

 To receive incoming messages, you should bind to the OnReceiveMessage event.
 The event handler will supply the Message object for the message which includes its ID and timestamp (so you could measure delivery latency if you needed to).

 Remember that messages can be sent in both directions (receiver to transmitter and transmitter to receiver), and so both ends can receive messages.
+The only difference between the two is that transmitters actively try to connect to an endpoint, whereas receivers wait to be connected **to**.
 Generally, message transmission for your application will be transmitter -> receiver (hence the names) but for your application it may well be necessary to send messages back to the transmitter and there is no difference in how this is done.

 When a message is received by either end, that end of the connection will send back an acknowledgement message.
 This is an *internal* message and you will **not** receive the OnReceiveMessage event when it arrives.
 If you need to verify that messages have been received you can subscribe to the OnReceiveAcknowledge event which will supply the message ID of the received message.